How Function Execution Works

 Figure: Peer-to-peer Data-dependent Function

-The caller is a member of the distributed system, not an external client, so the function runs in the caller’s distributed system.
-Note the similarities between this diagram and the preceding figure (Data-dependent Function on a Region with Keys), which shows a client-server model where the client has up-to-date metadata regarding target locations within the distributed system.
+The caller is a member of the cluster, not an external client, so the function runs in the caller’s cluster.
+Note the similarities between this diagram and the preceding figure (Data-dependent Function on a Region with Keys), which shows a client-server model where the client has up-to-date metadata regarding target locations within the cluster.

 Client-server system with Up-to-date Target Metadata demonstrates a sequence of steps in a call to a highly available function in a client-server system in which the client has up-to-date metadata regarding target locations.